MaiJi97/Leetcode/java/238_ProductOfArrayExceptSelf/README.md

-## Two Pointers 同向双指针 - parallel pointers
+## Method 1: Two Pointers 同向双指针 - parallel pointers

 We can solve the problem by keeping two arrays => a left array such that left[i] records the product of all elements on the left side of element at index i, and right[i] records the product of all elements on the right side of element at index i.
 Then we can loop through